Language-Research-Technology/ldaca-website/content/resources/user-guides/portal/basic-navigation/index.md

 The main panel of the Collection page lists the main details and {{< glossary_link display="metadata" id="metadata" >}} associated with the collection.
 Clicking on the question mark icon ![Question Mark Icon](/user-guides/portal/question.png) or information icon ![Information Icon](/user-guides/portal/information.png) next to each heading will display tooltips related to that item.

 Below the main description and {{< glossary_link display="metadata" id="metadata" >}} is the number of objects present in the collection.
-The objects are then listed below, with buttons allowing navigation by page if there are more than 10 objects in the collection. <!--TODO how are these ordered?-->
+The objects are then listed below, with buttons allowing navigation by page if there are more than 10 objects in the collection.

 The right panel has the following sections:
 - __Access__: Defines the license and {{< glossary_link display="access conditions" id="access-conditions" >}} for the current collection. <!--TODO (together with a click-through link to the full license - this isn't the case currently).-->